Ob.i LAB: Creativity at the Heart of the Montpellier-Sète University Institute of Technology

 Inspired by Anglo-Saxon Fab Labs: Ob.i LAB[1],was inaugurated atthe Montpellier-Sète University Institute of Technology (IUT) in September 2017.
 The IUT invites you to explore this one-of-a-kind facility at the university—and, more broadly, in Montpellier.
 Take a guided tour.

-Coworking and a friendly atmosphere
+Coworking and a Friendly Atmosphere

-Design and prototyping of objects
+Design and Prototyping of Objects

-During peak hours—between noon and 1 p.m.—many IUT students gather in the “fabrication” space at Ob.i LAB to work on their supervised projects.
+During peak hours—between noon and 2 p.m.—many IUT students gather in the “fabrication” space at Ob.i LAB to work on their supervised projects.
 Specifically, they are creating an object commissioned by a specific company, which will be evaluated as part of their second year of the DUT program.
-“I encourage each student to share their creative project with me as freely as possible and explain the technical possibilities offered by Ob.i LAB to bring it to life, ” explains Alexandre.
-As the person responsible for visitor safety, the technician trains students on how to use all the equipment in the hall (oscilloscope, multimeters, generator, laser cutter, mini-milling machine, etc.), which will soon be equipped with a new space dedicated to video production.
-While giving free rein to visitors’ creativity, the facilitator supervises the various stages of creating objects (mini-rocket, animal trophy, remote-controlled electronic lock, etc.), some of which now proudly adorn the walls of this one-of-a-kind space at the university.
-Co-funded by the Occitanie region and the IUT, the creation of the Ob.i LAB hall is a local first.
-This innovative concept of a high-tech, open-access digital hall is likely to be replicated in the future within other departments of the University of Montpellier (UM), where stimulating students—whether budding or established creators—is a top priority.
+“I encourage each student to share their creative vision with me as freely as possible and explain the technical possibilities offered by Ob.i LAB to bring it to life, explains Alexandre.
+Responsible for visitor safety, the technician provides training on how to use all the equipment in the workshop (oscilloscope, multimeters, generator, laser cutter, mini-milling machine, etc.), which will very soon be equipped with a new space dedicated to video production.
+While giving visitors free rein to their creativity, the facilitator supervises the various stages of creating objects (such as a mini-rocket, an animal trophy, and a remote-controlled electronic lock), some of which now proudly adorn the walls of this one-of-a-kind space at the university.
+Co-funded by the Occitanie region and the IUT, the creation of the Ob.i LAB hall is a first for the region.
+This innovative concept of a high-tech, open-access digital hall is likely to be replicated in the future within other units ofUM fostering students—whether budding or established creators—is a top priority.

 [1] UOb stands for "object" – i stands for "intelligent" – LAB stands for "laboratory"